joelworsham/sequelize-graphql/README.md

-# sequelize-graphql
+# Sequelize GraphQL

-Integration between sequelize and graphql
+Provides utilities for Sequelize and GraphQL, and integrates them together.